 - Showing Concern: A compassionate operator will show concern in their voice when speaking to a caller.
 Not only does this show that the operator is truly listening, but it also makes the caller feel better because they know that their concerns are being heard.
 At Dexcomm, we like to explain this as treating the caller with the same respect and compassion that you would give your own grandmother.

-- Truly Listening: Since operators are not able to see a caller’s non-verbal communication (body language, facial expressions) they must do an even better job of listening.
+- Truly Listening: Since operators are not able to see a caller’s nonverbal communication (body language and facial expressions), they must do an even better job of active listening.
 This means focusing on the caller completely and filtering out all other distractions.

 - Assisting the Caller: A compassionate operator will always strive to connect their callers with the actual person that can help them.
-Shortcuts and “passing the buck” are habits that a good operator will not do.
+A good operator won’t take shortcuts or “pass the buck.

 When trying to determine if a candidate is compassionate, you must consider their past work experiences.
 These are the things that I listen for in the hiring process: